 Consistent with these core values, all faculty, staff and students are required to complete the UMD Office of Civil Rights & Sexual Misconduct’s online training on "Responding Effectively to Discrimination & Sexual Misconduct."

-On April 28, 2016, the University Senate approved a Non-Discrimination Policy and Procedures.
+See the University Senate's University of Maryland Non-Discrimination Policy and Procedures.

 This policy outlines what is considered discrimination, harassment and retaliation, and how to report such behavior.
 A brief summary of these three terms from the policy is now provided: